 Attendance lower than 90% is considered poor attendance, (students absent 10% or more of the school year are considered chronically absent.
 Being in attendance is a practice that promotes strong work ethics.
 Missing classroom instruction can seriously impede a student’s success both academically and behaviorally.

 Parent-Teacher Conferences are scheduled in November and March.
 At these individual conferences, parents discuss their child’s academic and social progress with the teacher.
-Teachers are also available to meet Tuesdays from 8:00-8:40am.
+Teachers may be available to meet with parents Tuesdays from 8:00-8:20am.
 If there are situations that require discussion, please send a note requesting an appointment with your child’s teacher.

 Students will receive progress reports in December, March and June.
 The information provided in our Report Cards supports our belief that collaboration and dialogue between school and families is critical in supporting the academic, social, emotional and physical development of our students.
 Final grades are based on June grades, not an average of the trimesters.
 Our report cards are closely aligned to the Common Core Learning Standards, measuring skills and knowledge needed for college and career readiness.
 The Standards based scale is used to support your child’s academic and social growth by providing you with grades that best reflect your child’s ability.
 Grading is based on formal and informal assessments that are implemented on a daily basis.
 As you read your child’s report card, please keep in mind that it is meant to be one of many tools used to support and track your child’s development.
 Our students are graded using an on-track system, students being on-track toward meeting the CCLS and/or relevant content standards by the end of the year.
 Each child is evaluated as an individual, not in comparison to another child.